Skip to content

 ϵi\epsilon_i Local detuning weight [0,1][0,1]

-This quantity sets the energy scale for the program.
-All Hamiltonian parameters are then expressed relative to it:
+All Hamiltonian parameters are expressed relative to this fixed scale:

 H~(t)=i<jJ~ijn^in^j+iΩ~(t)2(cosϕ(t)σ^ixsinϕ(t)σ^iy)i(δ~(t)+ϵiΔ~(t))n^i. \tilde{H}(t) = \sum_{i<j} \tilde{J}_{ij}\,\hat{n}_i \hat{n}_j + \sum_i \frac{\tilde{\Omega}(t)}{2} \left( \cos\phi(t)\,\hat{\sigma}^x_i - \sin\phi(t)\,\hat{\sigma}^y_i \right) - \sum_i \left(\tilde{\delta}(t) + \epsilon_i\tilde{\Delta}(t)\right)\hat{n}_i.